 (C) Renewal of permits.

-(1) The director shall notify the permittee that any permittee who wishes to continue to discharge after the expiration date of his Ohio NPDES permit must file for reissuance of the permit at least one hundred eighty days prior to its expiration.
-Except as provided by paragraph (C)(2) of this rule, Ohio NPDES permits shall be renewed in accordance with the provisions for issuance of permits under this chapter.
+(1) The director shall notify the permittee that any permittee who wishes to continue to discharge after the expiration date of the permittee's Ohio NPDES permit must file for reissuance of the permit at least one hundred eighty days prior to the expiration of the permit.
+Ohio NPDES permits shall be renewed in accordance with the provisions for issuance of permits under this chapter.

 [Comment: Pursuant to 301 (b)(2) of the act, this provision is not applicable to publicly owned treatment works or water quality standards.]